-To optimize social distancing when we’re busy we’re limiting the number of customers in the store by having staff at the entrance allowing customers in as others leave.
-We have space so you can keep a six-foot distance from others and stay out of the rain while waiting.
-For details on this system, and other measures we’ve taken, please see "SOCIAL DISTANCING" on our Coronavirus Alerts page.
+Our staff will monitor the entrances during our busiest times.
+We have created space so you can keep a six-foot distance from others and stay out of the rain while you wait to enter the market.
+For more details on this system and other measures we’ve taken, please see our Coronavirus Response page.

 The Little Store that Rocks

 Ballard Market is known for many things — including its produce (fresh plentiful and as local as possible), bulk foods (everything from candy and nuts to flour and spices), sushi bar, food demos, beer & wine & spirits assortment, self-serve bars (like hot food and salad), a seating area (so you can eat all that food) – and a friendly staff.